Read This First

 Prompt 4: Discuss the human tendency to invoke terms such as law to imbue unjustified invariability into observed regularities.

-The central claim is this: The use of the term “law” in describing observed regularities across various disciplines reflects a deep-seated human tendency to seek certainty and order in the understanding of the natural and social worlds.
+In plain terms: The use of the term “law” in describing observed regularities across various disciplines reflects a deep-seated human tendency to seek certainty and order in the understanding of the natural and social worlds.

 Humans have cognitive biases that favor patterns and clear, stable structures in data.
 Pattern recognition is a fundamental cognitive process, and there is a psychological comfort in being able to predict and control the environment.
 This can lead to an exaggerated confidence in the unchanging nature of these patterns.